telerik/xaml-docs/controls/radtaskboard/features/indicator-color.md

 The purpose of this tutorial is to show you how to set different colors to your RadTaskBoard tasks.

-First, we can go ahead and create some sample data and applied directly to the ItemSource of the RadTaskBoard.
+First, we can go ahead and create some sample data and apply it directly to the ItemSource of the RadTaskBoard.
 The RadTaskBoard control will be populated with a collection of __TaskBoardCardModel__.
 The color functionality uses the __CategoryName__ property of the TaskBoardCardModel to match the item with the color.

-#### __[C#] Example 1: Defining ViewModel
+#### __[C#] Example 1: Defining ViewModel__
 {{region cs-radtaskboard-features-indicator-color-0}}
     public MainWindow()
 	{